EEEYeSeong/AvatarSense/JOURNAL.md

 However, because there were issues with the delivery and price of several parts, I had to change some parts or purchase them at my own expense.

 **Total time spent: 2.5h**

+# June 11th: Modify README.md

+My README.md was rejected for review because it lacked a description of the project, so I improved it by adding more details about the project progress.

+**Total time spent: 1h**